Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students enthusiastically participated in the Solve for Tomorrow Competition.

-Speaking at the event, not only appreciating the economic values that this group brings, Ms. Nguyen Phuong Hoa, Director of the Department of International Cooperation (Ministry of Culture, Sports and Tourism) appreciated Samsung's attention to investing in research and development, training high-quality human resources in Vietnam, of which the R&D Center is a testament.
+Speaking at the event, not only appreciating the economic values that this group brings, Ms. Nguyen Phuong Hoa, Director of the Department of International Cooperation (Ministry of Culture, Sports and Tourism) appreciated Samsung's attention to investing in research and development, training high-quality human resources in Vietnam, of which the R&D Center is proof.

 Ms. Nguyen Phuong Hoa, Director of the Department of International Cooperation (Ministry of Culture, Sports and Tourism)

-“I appreciate programs that demonstrate corporate social responsibility, such as the Global Information and Communications Technology Education Program for Youth.
+“I appreciate programs that demonstrate corporate social responsibility, such as the global Information and Communications Technology education program for youth.

 In addition to activities for the young generation in urban areas, this group also cares for disadvantaged people through the project of building "Hope School" to improve living and learning conditions for students in difficult circumstances.